 6. Walk-Through Inspection

-7. Florida Security Deposit Return
+7. Security Deposit Return in Florida

 8. Change in Property Ownership

-The new landlord will be responsible for the tenant’s existing security deposit.
-They will also shoulder the duties and responsibilities of the previous landlord.
+The new landlord will be responsible for the tenant’s existing security deposit during their stay in the rental property.
+The incoming landlord will also shoulder the duties and responsibilities of the previous landlord.

-If you have specific questions, hire the services of a qualified Florida attorney.
+If you're a landlord and you have specific questions about Florida security deposit laws or Florida landlord-tenant laws, hire the services of a qualified attorney.
 Alternatively, you can seek help from a knowledgeable property management company.